1854books/VCRM/README.md

 ## Bibliography

-*Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.
+*The Torah.* Aleppo Codex, Shlomo ben Buya, 920, Aaron ben Moses ben Asher.

+Shakespeare, William. *Romeo and Juliet, Quarto 2.* Thomas Creede, 1599.

+*The Holy Bible, Containing the Old Teſtament, and the New: Tranſlated out of the Original Tongues and with the Former Translations Diligently Compared and Reviſed, by His Majesty’s ſpeciall Comand.* Oxford University Press, 1769, The Church of England.

+Jefferson, Thomas.
+"Declaration of Independence."
+Stone Engraving ed., William J. Stone, 1820 1776. general editor, Second Continental Congress.

+Publius. *The Federalist.* John and Andrew M'Lean, 1788.

+Sieyès, Emmanuel Joseph. *Qu'est-Ce Que Le Tiers-État?* 1789.

+Marx, Karl and Friedrich Engels. *Manifest Der Kommunistischen Partei:
+Veröffentlicht Im Februar 1848.* Gedruckt in der Office der "Bildungs- Gesellschaft für Arbeiter" von J.E.
+Burghard, 1848.

+Sir Monier Monier-Williams. *A Sanskṛit-English dictionary etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1872.

 *The Bhagavad Gita with the Commentary of Sri Sankaracharya.* Translated by Alladi Mahadeva Sastri, Samata Books, 1897.

 *The Christian Bible.* Novum Testamentum Graece, Wurttembergische Bibelanstalt, 1898, Eberhard Nestle.

+Marx, Karl and Friedrich Engels. *Manifesto of the Communist Party.* Translated by Friedrich Engels, Charles H. Kerr & Company, 1906.

+Gandhi, Mohandas K. *સર્વોદય \[Sarvodaya\].* 1908.

+Tagore, Rabindranath.
+"Bharoto Bhagyo Bidhata."
+1911.

+Swami Vivekananda.
+"A Study of the Sāṅkhya Philosophy." *The Complete Works of the Swami Vivekananda, Part 2*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 439-49.

+\---.
+"What Is Religion?" *The Complete Works of the Swami Vivekananda, Part 1*, Edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 333-43.

+*The Holy Scriptures According to the Masoretic Text a New Translation with the Aid of Previous Versions and with Constant Consultation of Jewish Authorities.*
+Jewish Publication Society of America, 1917, Max L. Margolis.

+Tagore, Rabindranath.
+"The Morning Song of India."
+1919.

+*Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.

+Gentile, Benito Mussolini and Giovanni. *La Dottrina Del Fascismo.* Treccani, 1932, *Enciclopedia Italiana*.

+\---. *Fascism Doctrine and Institutions.* Ardita Publishers, 1935.

+Gupta, Mahendranath. *The Gospel of Sri Ramakrishna.* Edited by Mahendranath Gupta, Translated by Swami Nikhilananda, Ramakrishna-Vivekananda Center of New York, 1942.

+Gandhi, Mohandas K. "The Magic Spell of a Book." *An Autobiography, or, the Story of My Experiments with Truth*, Translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.

+Nehru, Jawaharlal.
+"Tryst with Destiny."
+14 August, 1947.
+New Delhi.
+Personal Communication.

+*Pali Tipiṭaka.* Sixth Council Edition, Vipassana Research Institute, 1956, The Sixth Buddhist Council.

+Gandhi, Mohandas K. *Sarvodaya.* Translated by Vinoba Bhave, Jitendra T.
+Desai, 1956.

+Rand, Ayn. *Atlas Shrugged.* Random House, 1957.

+\---. *For the New Intellectual.* Penguin Publishing Group, 1963.

+*Mahābhāratam.* BORI Critical Edition, The Bhandarkar Oriental Research Institute, 1966, Vishnu S. Sukhtankar.

+Kapoor, Raj.
+"Mera Naam Joker."
+R. K. Films, 1970.

 *The Dhammapada.* Translated by Daw Mya Tin, Department for the Promotion and Propagation of the Sasana, 1993.

+Baudrillard, J. *The Illusion of the End.* Stanford University Press, 1994.

+Erikson, E.H. and J.M.
+Erikson. *Life Cycle Completed.* W. W. Norton, 1998.

+Wachowski, Lana and Lilly Wachowski.
+"The Matrix."
+Warner Brothers, 1999.

 *The Flag Code of India.* Ministry of Home Affairs, Government of India, 2002.

-*The Holy Bible, Containing the Old Teſtament, and the New: Tranſlated out of the Original Tongues and with the Former Translations Diligently Compared and Reviſed, by His Majesty’s Speciall Comand.* Oxford University Press, 1769, The Church of England.

-*The Holy Scriptures According to the Masoretic Text a New Translation with the Aid of Previous Versions and with Constant Consultation of Jewish Authorities.* Jewish Publication Society of America, 1917, Max L.
-Margolis.

-*Mahābhāratam.* BORI Critical Edition, The Bhandarkar Oriental Research Institute, 1966, Vishnu S. Sukhtankar.

-*The Matrix.* Directed By Wachowski, Lana and Lilly Wachowski, Warner
-    Brothers, 1999.
+Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological Gujarati-English Dictionary\]*, ed.
+2nd Edition, Asian Educational Services, 2002.

 *The Message of the Qurʼan.* Translated by Muhammad Asad, Book Foundation, 2004.

-*Mera Naam Joker*.
-Directed by Raj Kapoor, R.K.
-FIlms, 1970.

-*Mundakopanishad.* Ministry of Culture, Government of India, 2023.

-*Pali Tipiṭaka.* Sixth Council Edition, Vipassana Research Institute, 1956, The Sixth Buddhist Council.

-*The Torah.* Aleppo Codex, Shlomo ben Buya, 920, Aaron ben Moses ben Asher.

 Alex-engraver.
 "Sahaja Subtle System."
 Wikimedia Foundation, 2011.

-Belsare, Malhar Bhikaji. *ગુજરાતી-અંગ્રેજી ડિકશનરી \[Etymological
-Gujarati-English Dictionary\].* 2nd Edition, Asian Educational Services, 2002.

-Baudrillard, J. *The Illusion of the End*.
-Stanford University Press, 1994.

-Erikson, E.H. and J.M.
-Erikson. *Life Cycle Completed.* W. W. Norton, 1998.

-Gandhi, Mohandas K. "The Magic Spell of a Book." *An Autobiography, or, the Story of My Experiments with Truth*, Translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.

----. *Sarvodaya.* Translated by Vinoba Bhave, Jitendra T. Desai, 1956.

----. *સર્વોદય \[Sarvodaya\].* 1908.

-Gentile, Benito Mussolini and Giovanni. *Fascism Doctrine and Institutions.* Ardita Publishers, 1935.

----. *La Dottrina Del Fascismo.* Treccani, 1932, *Enciclopedia Italiana*.

-Gupta, Mahendranath. *The Gospel of Sri Ramakrishna.* Edited by Mahendranath Gupta, Translated by Swami Nikhilananda, Ramakrishna-Vivekananda Center of New York, 1942.

-Jefferson, Thomas.
-"Declaration of Independence."
-Stone Engraving ed., William J. Stone, 1820 1776. general editor, Second Continental Congress.

-MapGrid.
-"Flag of India — Construction Sheet."
-Wikimedia Foundation, 2023.

-Marx, Karl and Friedrich Engels. *Manifest Der Kommunistischen Partei:
-Veröffentlicht Im Februar 1848.* Gedruckt in der Office der "Bildungs-Gesellschaft für Arbeiter" von J.E.
-Burghard, 1848.

----. *Manifesto of the Communist Party.* Translated by Friedrich Engels, Charles H. Kerr & Company, 1906.

 NASA.
 "Hubble Ultra Deep Field 2014."
 Space Telescope Science Institute, 2014.

-Nehru, Jawaharlal.
-“A Tryst with Destiny.”
-Constituent Assembly of India, 14 August 1947, The Council House, New Delhi.
-Keynote Address.

-Publius. *The Federalist.* John and Andrew M'Lean, 1788.
+Sieyès, Emmanuel Joseph.
+"What Is the Third Estate?" *Emmanuel Joseph Sieyès:
+The Essential Political Writings*, Brill, 2014, Oliver W. Lembcke and Florian Weber.

 Radhakrishnan, Sarvepalli. *The Principal Upaniṣads.* HarperCollins Publishers, 2020.

-Rand, Ayn. *Atlas Shrugged.* Random House, 1957.

----. *For the New Intellectual.* Penguin Publishing Group, 1963.

-Shakespeare, William. *Romeo and Juliet, Quarto 2.* Thomas Creede, 1599.

-Sieyès, Emmanuel Joseph. *Qu'est-Ce Que Le Tiers-État?* 1789.

----.
-"What Is the Third Estate?" *Emmanuel Joseph Sieyès: The Essential Political Writings*, Brill, 2014, Oliver W. Lembcke and Florian Weber.

-Sir Monier Monier-Williams. *A Sanskṛit-English dictionary etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1872.
+"Why the Matrix Is a Trans Story According to Lilly Wachowski." *Netflix: Behind the Streams*. reported by Lilly Wachowski, 4 August 2020, Netflix.

+*Mundakopanishad.* Ministry of Culture, Government of India, 2023.

+MapGrid.
+"Flag of India — Construction Sheet."
+Wikimedia Foundation, 2023.

 ## Positively Not The End[^44]